joshasuncion/stat133-hws-fall17/warmup02/README.md

 Due Date: Sep-15, 2017

-Modify the content of this file.
+Modify the content of the `README.md` file.

 - Special instructions for any user (if necessary)
 - Special instructions for graders (if necessary)